|State of New Jersey

 Firearms Training includes firearms safety and weapon qualifications.

-In addition to staffing 12 facilities throughout the state, the following positions are some of the career opportunities available to Senior Correctional Police Officers within the Department of Corrections:
+In addition to staffing nine facilities throughout the state, NJDOC has numerous positions for career advancement, including opportunities available to Senior Correctional Police:

 For Civil Service Job Vacancies